What is Wrong with Perplexity for Long-context Language Modeling?: Supplementary experiment results

 \subsection{Ablation study}

-\textbf{LPV.} In the calculation of LongPPL, we employ LPV as an assistant for our core criterion, LPG, in selecting key tokens.
-In Figure \ref{fig:longppl-nolpv}, we demonstrate the LongPPL calculated without the LPV criterion.
-This version of LongPPL hardly has correlation with the long-context benchmark, showing that LPV is an indispensable part for LongPPL.
+\textbf{LCL.} In the calculation of LongPPL, we employ LCL as an assistant for our core criterion, LSD, in selecting key tokens.
+In Figure \ref{fig:longppl-nolcl}, we demonstrate the LongPPL calculated without the LCL criterion.
+This version of LongPPL hardly has correlation with the long-context benchmark, showing that LCL is an indispensable part for LongPPL.

 \textbf{Evaluator model.} In the main text, we use a evaluator model $\theta_0$ to identify the key tokens.
 To validate the necessity of this approach, we calculate LongPPL using the model itself as the evaluator, as shown in Table \ref{tab: LongPPL-self}.
 The results indicate that most models achieve similar LongPPL scores, suggesting that this self-evaluated version of LongPPL does not reflect the models’ long-context capabilities.